DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 %%%end
 ```

-Every file that appears in that list needs to be provided in full as a part of
+The contents of every file that appears in that list need to be provided in
-the codebase in the initial query.
-The list will be parsed, and each file will
+full as a part of the codebase in the initial query.
+The list will be parsed,
-be presented with the following syntax:
+and each file will be presented with the following syntax:

 ```
 --- [filepath] ---